domanteli0/BlazeCart/README.md

 ### UI

 In theory iOS is supported, but hasn't been tested since it was primarily developed on Android.
+The app is based on [mvvm](https://learn.microsoft.com/en-us/dotnet/architecture/maui/mvvm) .

 #### App design in Figma